-In a call for proposals on diminishing the impact of COVID-19 a project New Technologies for COVID-19 patient treatment, testing and therapy (3-T project) was selected.
+In a call for proposals on diminishing the impact of COVID-19 a project New Technologies for Targeted Tracing, Testing and Treatment of COVID-19 Patients (3-T project) (Nr.
+VPP-COVID-2020/1-0025) was selected.
 This project is executed by researchers from the Institute of Numerical Modelling, University of Latvia, Pauls Stradiņš Clinical University Hospital scientific institute and Latvian Biomedical Research And Study Centre.

 On may 19 in 2020, the state government confirmed a research programme for diminishing the consequences created by COVID-19 pandemic.
 In a call for proposals 10 projects have been selected on a wide variety of topics that can be separated in the following three categories: